Sojourner Truth Academy

 Extra programming

-Sojourner Truth Academy believes that participation in extracurricular activities increases a scholar’s sense of attachment to their school.
-Thereby, increasing academic achievement, & reducing truancy.
-We offer a variety of extracurricular activities for our scholars, such as boys & girls basketball, cheerleading, debate, soccer & middle school girls club.
+STA believes that participation in extracurricular activities increases a student’s sense of attachment to their school, increasing their academic achievement & reducing truancy.
+The school offers a variety of extracurricular activities for their students, including boys’ & girls’ basketball, track, volleyball, cheerleading, debate, soccer, & Girls Empowerment Groups.

 How to enroll